 They say the definition of crazy is doing something over and over again and expecting different results.
-So if you’re in your 40s and frustrated with the dating scene, it’s time to change things up.
+So if you’re dating in your 40s and are feeling tired and frustrated with the dating scene, it’s time to change things up.
 Try a new location, pick up a new hobby, or take a fresh perspective.
 If you change your patterns, at the very least you’ll learn something new.
 But, you could also meet the love of your life!

 Who Before Where

-There’s plenty of advice out there telling people where to find single men: at the bar, the market, online, church, the gym, you name it.
+There’s plenty of advice to help people meet single men, whether it happens at a bar, the market, online, church, or the gym.
 The fact of the matter is, there are eligible men all around you.
 Think about the type of man you are looking for.
 Is he a sports guy?
 Then head to a few games or a sports bar and strike up a conversation.
 Perhaps you can ask a group of men to explain a particular rule, or you can commiserate over a bad call.
 If you love an artsy guy, go to gallery openings.
 If you’re into musicians, go see local bands perform or head to a jazz club.

 If you choose activities that target common interests, you can ensure that, at the very least, you’ll have a good time with the next guy you date.
 Sure, you can pick up men at the market or the bar, but you never know what you’re going to get.
 “Bars can be very frustrating and distracting when you are hoping to find a connection,” says dating coach Gary Wilson, who is also the Editor-in-Chief of Eligible Magazine.
 “Further, it can be a real mixed bag of men so I recommend…first consider[ing] the type of man you have been attracted to in the past and then determin[ing] where he is most likely to be.”